 It is no surprise that Bayer would attempt to use unfair litigation tactics to reduce the amount of damages they pay out to victims, or that they would deny any responsibility for an error on their part.
 If, however, they are responsible, then it is only fair that they provide reasonable compensation to the victims affected by their defective drugs.
 But, because navigating a litigation process such as the one against Bayer can be complicated, anyone with a claim against them should seek out qualified, professional help.

-At [[title]], we fight for the rights of our clients, and our community.
+We fight for the rights of our clients, and our community.
 If you or someone you love has taken Yaz, Yasmin, or Ocella and suffered from an unlisted complication, we can help.
-Contact our Chicago defective drug attorneys for a free consultation by calling [[phone]] today.